-4.11.3 Target
+4.12.3 Target

-Choose menu "Access Control → Target", you can view and set a Target list in the screen as shown in Figure 4-50.
+Choose menu "Access Control → Target", and then you can view and set a Target list in the screen as shown in Figure 4-58.
 The target list is necessary for the Access Control Rule.

-Figure 4-50 Target Settings
+Figure 4-58 Target Settings

-- > Target Description - Here displays the description about the target and this description is unique. - > Information - The target can be IP address, port, or domain name. - Modify To modify or delete an existing entry.
+- > Target Description - Here displays the description about the target and this description is unique. - > Information The target can be an IP address, a port, or a domain name. - Modify To modify or delete an existing entry.